 I am pointing this out to you not to be annoying but because I believe that side effects from toxic therapies can be managed.
 Integrative therapies are evidence-based and have shown to reduce the damage done to healthy cells.

 Forty-two percent of patients experienced a grade 3/4 adverse event including

 Most immune-related events were grade 1/2 and resolved with interruption of therapy

 I am a long-term MM survivor and MM cancer coach.
-Please watch the free webinar linked on the right of the page and learn about evidence-based integrative therapies.
 Scroll down the page to ask me a question or make a comment.
 I will reply to you ASAP.